ITenthusiasm/custom-elements/src/Combobox/docs/combobox-field.md

       </dd>
       <dt><code>clearable</code> (Default)</dt>
       <dd>
         Similar to <code>unclearable</code>, except that the <code>ComboboxField.value</code> can always be set to an empty string, even if there is no option with an empty string value.
-The element's value will become an empty string when 1&rpar; the property is set to an empty string, 2&rpar; the user deletes all of the searchbox's text content, or 3&rpar; <a href="#methods-forceEmptyValue"><code>ComboboxField.forceEmptyValue()</code></a> is called.
+The element's value will become an empty string when 1&rpar; The property is set to an empty string, 2&rpar; The user deletes all of the searchbox's text content, or 3&rpar; <a href="#methods-forceEmptyValue"><code>ComboboxField.forceEmptyValue()</code></a> is called.
 Keep in mind that clearing the element's value will also deselect the currently-selected option.
       </dd>
     </dl>
     <p>
       In addition to determining the allowed values for the <code>ComboboxField</code>, the <code>valueis</code> attribute determines what the <a href="./combobox-option.md#determining-the-default-option">default option</a> for the <code>Combobox</code> component will be if none is specified by the developer.
-If the <code>ComboboxField</code> is not in Filter Mode, the entire component behaves as if <code>valueis</code> is unclearable (except that the options won't be filterable).
+If the <code>ComboboxField</code> is not in Filter Mode, the entire component behaves as if <code>valueis</code> is <code>unclearable</code> (except that the options won't be filterable).
     </p>
     <p>This attribute is reflected by the <a href="#properties-valueIs"><code>ComboboxField.valueIs</code></a> property.</p>
   </dd>